legerch/develop-memo/Documentations/Developpement/C/readme.md

  *
  * You can also use \c asprintf() function, which is available in GNU Extensions, we can found here : https://linux.die.net/man/3/asprintf
  *
- * \param[in] const ci_char_t *formatStr
+ * \param[in] formatStr
  * C string that contains a format string that follows the same specifications as format in printf. \n
  * This value must be not NULL.
  * \param[in] ... (additional arguments)
  * Depending on the format string, the function may expect a sequence of additional arguments, each containing a value to be used to replace a format specifier in the format string. \n
  * There should be at least as many of these arguments as the number of values specified in the format specifiers.
 Additional arguments are ignored by the function.
  *
+ * \param[out] char char **pStr
- * \param[out] ci_char_t ci_char_t **pStr : Pointer to string buffer destination. \n
+ * Pointer to string buffer destination. \n
  * This value is set to NULL if function failed, otherwise the buffer is allocated, filled with \c formatStr value and always null-terminated.
  *
- * \return     ci_int32_t : -1 in case of error, else 0
+ * \warning
+ * The return pointer must be \c free() to release the allocated storage when it is no longer needed.
  *
- * \warning    The return pointer must be \c free() to release the allocated storage when it is no longer needed.
+ * \return
+ * Returns -1 in case of error, else 0
  */
 /*---------------------------------------------------------------------------*/
-ci_int32_t HTOOLS_asprintf(ci_char_t **pStr, const ci_char_t *formatStr, ...)
+int HTOOLS_asprintf(char **pStr, const char *formatStr, ...)
 {
-    ci_int32_t s32Result = 0;
+	int sResult = 0;
     va_list argList;

     va_start(argList, formatStr);
-    s32Result = HTOOLS_vasprintf(pStr, formatStr, argList);
+    sResult = HTOOLS_vasprintf(pStr, formatStr, argList);
     va_end(argList);

-    return s32Result;
+    return sResult;
 }
 ```